Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 ## Add LESS compiling

 Less is my favorite way to write stylesheets.
-It looks almost like traditional CSS, but gives you the ability to use variables, nest definitions, and write mixins.
+It looks almost like traditional CSS, but it gives you the ability to use variables, nest definitions, and write mixins.
 We won't need much of this for the H1B graphs project, but nesting will make our style definitions nicer, and LESS will make your life easier in bigger projects.

 Webpack can handle compiling LESS to CSS for us.
-We just have to install a couple of Webpack loaders, and add three lines to the config.
+We just have to install a couple of Webpack loaders and add three lines to the config.

 Let's start with the loaders: